Youth Baseball Rules Addendum

 USA Bat, BBCOR and Wood bats are also allowed.

-All bats must have a branding, label, or stamp proving BPF 1.15, and length/weight ratio vary by division.
+All bats must have a branding, label, or stamp proving BPF 1.15, and the length/weight ratio varies by division.

 13U Major & Open: -5 or -3